python-adaptive/paper/paper.md

     data[xs[i]] $\gets$ fs[i]
 ```

-#### The parallel algorithm has an logarithmic overhead when combined with an appropriate datastructure
+#### The parallel algorithm has a logarithmic overhead when combined with an appropriate data structure
-The key datastructure in the parallel algorithm is the priority queue of subdomains.
+The key data structure in the parallel algorithm is the priority queue of subdomains.
 It must support efficient removal and insertion, as well as finding the subdomain with the maximal loss.
 An example of such a datastructure is a red--black tree <!-- reference here --> or a skip list <!-- reference here -->.
-Both of these have an average complexity of $\mathcal{O}(\log{n})$ for all the three operations.
+Both of these have an average complexity of $\mathcal{O}(\log{n})$ for all three operations.
-In the reference implementation we use the SortedContainers Python package that provides an efficient implementation of such a datastructure optimized for realistic sizes, rather that asymptotic complexity.
+In the reference implementation, we use the SortedContainers Python package that provides an efficient implementation of such a data structure optimized for realistic sizes, rather than asymptotic complexity.

 # Loss function design

-#### Sampling in different problems pursues diffent goals
+#### Sampling in different problems pursues different goals
 <!-- Listing possible goals, such as integration, plotting (function appropriation), and maximization, isoline or isosurface finding.  -->

 #### Different loss functions tailor sampling performance to different goals